pkuzhd/Pi/readme.txt

-Git is a version control systrm.
-Git is free software.

-Version 2.

-Version 3.

-Version 4.
+2017/4/8:

+This is a git built by pkuzhd to develop raspberrypi software.